Graham Joyce: Biography

+The son of a working-class parents, Joyce grew up in Keresley, a small mining village just outside Coventry, before moving to live in Leicester.
+In interview, he speaks of the influence of the woods and countryside of his childhood, woods which, he later discovered, were among the last remaining parts of the Forest of Arden.

+Joyce names his grandmother as an early influence; a woman who spoke of seeing ghosts and whose strong personality inspires several of the women characters in his books.
+He says in interview: 'It’s true that I have been surrounded by strong women.
+As I grew up I spent a lot of my time with my grandmother and also with my five aunts, all of whom were very strong-willed and opinionated!'

-He grew up in a small mining village just outside Coventry to a working-class family.
-After receiving a BEd degree from Bishop Lonsdale College in 1977 (now University of Derby) and an M.A. degree from the University of Leicester in 1980, Joyce worked as a youth officer for the National Association of Youth Clubs until 1988.
-He subsequently quit his position and moved to the Greek islands of Lesbos and Crete to write his first novel, Dreamside.
-After selling Dreamside to Pan Books in 1991, Joyce moved back to England to pursue a career as a full-time writer.
+Joyce received a BEd degree from Bishop Lonsdale College in 1977 (now University of Derby) and an M.A. degree in Modern English and American Literature from the University of Leicester in 1980, Joyce worked as a youth officer for the National Association of Youth Clubs until 1988, when he and his wife Suzanne moved to the Greek islands of Lesbos and Crete, during which time Joyce wrote his first novel, Dreamside.

+After selling Dreamside to Pan Books in 1991, Joyce moved back to England to pursue a career as a writer.
 He was awarded a PhD degree by publication at Nottingham Trent University, where he taught creative writing from 1996 until his death and was made a reader in creative writing.

-Graham Joyce lived in Leicester with his wife and their two children.
+Joyce was a strong supporter of children's education and literacy, and in 2014 spearheaded a petition signed by more than 100,000 people to remove Michael Gove from office over his changes to the English literature GCSE syllabus, telling The Guardian: "Michael Gove climbs on tables and gleefully tears the wings from mockingbirds as his coterie of supporters looks on with immobilised grins, knowing there is no one around with the power or the will to stop him."

+In 2011, in a piece for The Guardian, he spoke against the 'cultural elitism' of those who equate readability with 'dumbing down', following an attack by Jeanette Winterson on the Booker Prize shortlist.

 Joyce was the regular first-choice goalkeeper for the England Writers football team, appearing in international fixtures against Germany, Italy, Sweden, Norway, Israel, Hungary, Turkey and Austrian Writers teams.
 He described his footballing experiences in his non-fiction book Simple Goalkeeping Made Spectacular.

 He was a supporter of Coventry City FC and occasionally wrote pieces for fanzines.

 Joyce died on 9 September 2014.
-He had been diagnosed with lymphoma in 2013.
+He had been diagnosed with Mantle Cell lymphoma in 2013.
 Joyce's reaction to his cancer was to publish several essays on the "shocking clarity" the news had brought him on the subject of death.
 He said "your life is suddenly propelled along a remorseless narrative that has the structure of all great mythical journeys".

+Graham Joyce lived in Wistow, near Leicester, with his wife and their two children.